Paul D. Allen, MAFPL, CFP®, EA

 - Professional Memberships: Military Financial Advisors Association, Financial Planning Association, National Association of Personal Financial Advisers, National Association of Enrolled Agents, Military Officers Association of America, Tidewater Real Estate Investors Group

 - In addition to being a CFP® Professional, Paul is also the Director of the CFP Board Registered Program at the Regent University School of Law.
 He is responsible for ensuring Regent’s program meets or exceeds CFP Board standards while preparing the next generation of financial planners.
-He is also an adjunct professor within the program.
+He is also an adjunct professor within the program, teaching the Capstone Course in Finacial Planning.

 Shortly after my children were born I started to think about the future – theirs and mine.
 I wanted to be able to retire one day.
 I wanted the kids to be able to attend college.
 I wanted to take the family to Disneyland.
 I wanted to make sure all of this could happen even if I got hit by a bus.
 In short, I needed a financial plan.